LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 .. note::
-   Due to the large amount of information printed to the screen over a full build, the build scripts redirect most build step output to to log files.
+   Due to the large amount of information printed to the screen over a full build, the build scripts redirect most build step output to log files.
 They will not only tell you what command is being run, i.e., ``[exe: some/command --with-options]``, but it will tell you the log file being written to before it redirects the output from the following command, i.e., ``[[log file: /path/to/log``.